-Ask the right questions:
+Ask the right questions

-Analyze the employee engagement survey:
+Analyze the employee engagement survey data

-An employee engagement survey is not worth anything unless you properly analyze the data and then take action based upon the results.
+An employee engagement survey is not worth much unless you analyze the data and then take action based upon the results.
 You can conduct the survey and run the analysis in-house or hire a company to design and deploy your survey, tabulate the findings, analyze the results, and assist you with action planning.
 Regardless of your method, collecting valid data coupled with an accurate analysis is crucial to a successful employee engagement survey that drives good action planning.

-Put employee’s opinions into action:
+Put employee’s opinions into action

 If you discover a problem, investigate the issue and take corrective action to improve the organization.
 For example, if you find that employees feel unappreciated, you might decide to implement a plan to show them how valuable they are to the company.
 When employees feel they are being listened to and valued, their engagement level will increase.
-In fact, studies show that 69 percent of employees would work harder if they were better recognized for their performance and achievements.
+Studies show that 69 percent of employees would work harder if they were better recognized for their performance and achievements.

-Allow employees to remain anonymous:
+Allow employees to remain anonymous

-In order for employees to express their true opinions, the employee surveys must be anonymous.
+In order for employees to express their true opinions, the employee survey must be anonymous.
 If you make employees identify themselves, the results will be skewed because they will not answer the questions honestly.

 Implementing employee engagement surveys is a great way to determine how employees interact and view the company, and since employee engagement has been proven to affect a company’s profit, making sure employees are engaged is important.
 In general, employees who are tardy, take lots of time off, or whose quality of work has dropped are exhibiting signs of disengagement.
-However, you will know for sure how engaged your employees are after you conduct an employee engagement survey.
+You will know for sure how engaged your employees are after you conduct an employee engagement survey.